-A Hayes report on percutaneous kyphoplasty for esteoperatic vertebral compression fractures states there is moderate-quality evidence that KP may be beneficial to some patients with a VCF due to esteoperosis that have has not responded to conservative treatment (CT).CTx.
+A Hayes report on percutaneous kyphoplasty for osteoporotic vertebral compression fractures states there is moderate-quality evidence that KP may be beneficial to some patients with a VCF due to osteoporosis that has not responded to CTx.
 There is consistent evidence that KP and VP provide similar improvements in pain, disability, and QOL from baseline.
-There is limited evidence that KP is favored over CT CTx for pain relief., although additional studies evaluating this comparison are needed.
+There is limited evidence that KP is favored over CTx for pain relief, although additional studies evaluating this comparison are needed.
 There is remaining uncertainty regarding the comparative safety of KP, VP, and CTx.
 Large fair-quality database analyses offer limited but consistent evidence of lower mortality risk in patients treated with KP compared with those treated with VP.
-In addition, limited evidence from these database studies suggested suggests that VP is associated with a higher risk for some postoperative complications (e.g., pulmonary embolism, deep vein thrombosis, and pneumonia).
-(Hayes, The clinical relevance of these risk differences is unclear and requires further analysis.
-(2017; updated 2021)
+In addition, limited evidence from these database studies suggests that VP is associated with a higher risk for some postoperative complications (e.g., pulmonary embolism, deep vein thrombosis, and pneumonia).
+The clinical relevance of these risk differences is unclear and requires further analysis.
+(2017, updated 2020)